Frequently Asked Questions

-Sunnyside Nursing and Post-Acute Care has a vibrant atmosphere with dynamic, individualized activities that match the capabilities and needs of residents and their guests.
+Sunnyside Nursing and Post-Acute Care have a vibrant atmosphere with dynamic, individualized activities that match the capabilities and needs of residents and their guests.
 We also have active resident and family councils and volunteer programs.
-Scheduled activities include: music, fitness activities, religious meetings, outside entertainment, games, gardening, field trips/outings and volunteer involvement.
+Scheduled activities include music, fitness activities, religious meetings, outside entertainment, games, gardening, field trips/outings, and volunteer involvement.
 If you would like to arrange something special or have suggestions and ideas for individual or group activities, please inform our activities director.
 We welcome and encourage involvement from family and friends.

 How often will the Rehabilitation staff work with my loved one?

 Your rehab director can inform you of the rehabilitation program designed for your loved one.

 Will Medicare cover my stay in the facility?

 Residents must have a Medicare card that reads “Hospital Insurance”.
 They must also be admitted to the facility with a physician order within 30 days of a three consecutive night hospital stay.
 Generally, during the first 20 days of care, Medicare will pay 100%.
 For days 21-100, a daily co-insurance co-pay is required.
 Medicare does not cover skilled nursing fees over 100 days.

 Who do I talk to about food preferences?
 Are there alternate options to each day’s menu?

 Upon admission, our Registered Dietitian and/or Food Service Director will interview your loved one regarding special needs with regard to food preferences.
 Our own food service personnel prepare all the meals.
 Special care is taken to serve flavorful and appetizing foods.
 All menus are developed according to prescribed medical diets ordered by the physicians.